nevillegrech/gigahorse-toolchain/README.md

 Grech, N., Kong, M., Jurisevic, A., Brent, L., Scholz, B., Smaragdakis, Y. (2020),  Analyzing the Out-of-Gas World of Smart Contracts.
 Communications of the ACM.

-In addition, this decompiler underpins the realtime decompiler and analysis platform at [contract-library.com](https://contract-library.com).
+The Gigahorse framework also underpins the realtime decompiler and analysis tool at [contract-library.com](https://contract-library.com).